SAP-samples/teched2022-AD262/exercises/ex6/README.md

 ## Add a new Property to the Data Model

 In order to control the crtiticality of a Capex registration entry on the UI, we need a new property.
-To get it, on the **Home** page, under **Data Model** press on the **Capex** entry.
+To get it, on the **Home** page, under **Data Models** press on the **Capex** entry.
 In the Data Modeler, by pressing on the header area of the **Capex** entity, bring up the menu and press the pencil like icon to be able to add the properties of the entity.
 Add a property called **criticality** of type **Integer** to the data model:

 ![](/exercises/ex6/images/LCAP_63.png)